hyperledger-archives/indy-sdk/README.md

 The major artifact of the SDK is a c-callable library; there are also convenience wrappers for various programming languages and Indy CLI tool.

-All bugs, stories, and backlog for this project are managed through [Hyperledger's Jira](https://jira.hyperledger.org/secure/RapidBoard.jspa) in project IS (note that regular Indy tickets are in the INDY project instead...).
-Also, make sure to join us on [Hyperledger's Rocket.Chat](https://chat.hyperledger.org/) at #indy-sdk to discuss.
-You will need a Linux Foundation login to get access to these channels
+* All bugs, stories, and backlog for this project are managed through [Hyperledger's Jira](https://jira.hyperledger.org/secure/RapidBoard.jspa) in project IS
+* Also, make sure to join
+us on [Hyperledger's Rocket.Chat](https://chat.hyperledger.org/) at #indy-sdk to discuss.
+You will need a Linux Foundation login to get access to both Jira and Rocket.Chat
+* If you are interested in contributing to the SDK, please see our [contributor resources](doc/contributor-resources.md).
+* Visit the main resource for all things "Indy" to get acquainted with the code base, helpful resources, and up-to-date information: [Hyperledger Wiki-Indy](https://wiki.hyperledger.org/projects/indy).

-## Understanding Hyperledger Indy
+## Introduction to Hyperledger Indy

-If you have just started learning about self-sovereign identity, here are some resources to increase your understanding:
+If you have just started learning about self-sovereign identity and the Indy project, here are some resources to increase your understanding:

 * This extended tutorial introduces Indy, explains how the whole ecosystem works, and how the functions in the SDK can be used to construct rich clients: [Indy-SDK Getting-Started Guide](doc/getting-started/getting-started.md)

 * A recent webinar explaining self-sovereign identity using Hyperledger Indy and Sovrin: [SSI Meetup Webinar](https://youtu.be/RllH91rcFdE?t=4m30s)

-* Visit the main resource for all things "Indy" to get acquainted with the code base, helpful resources, and up-to-date information: [Hyperledger Wiki-Indy](https://wiki.hyperledger.org/projects/indy).

 * You may also want to look at the [older guide](https://github.com/hyperledger/indy-node/blob/stable/getting-started.md) that explored the ecosystem via command line.
 That material is being